Secrets and Configuration – Pragmatic Approach

 Approach

-All information that our code needs to run we can call Environment.
+All information that our code needs to run, we can call Environment.
 The Environment is represented by two classes of data: configuration and secrets.
-Configuration is public information, it is not protected and already shared.
-Examples of Configuration are database server domain, service discovery URI, proxy URI and etc. Secrets is private and carefully protected information.
-Under any circumstance it should not be shared or made public.
-Examples of secrets are user names, passwords, private keys, JWT access and refresh tokens and etc.
+Configuration is public information, it is not protected, and already shared.
+Examples of Configuration are database server domain, service discovery URI, proxy URI, etc. Secrets are private and carefully protected information.
+Under any circumstance, it should not be shared or made public.
+Examples of secrets are user names, passwords, private keys, JWT access, and refresh tokens, etc.

 Environment consists of Configuration and Secrets

-There are few approaches to setup and read Environment related data from application code.
+There are a few approaches to set up and read environment-related data from application code.

 • Hardcoded secrets and configuration.